IMTorgCustomSoln/visual-document-index/README.md

 * change layout to index and full-page pdf
 * ~~add `scoped` to all components' style~~
 * exact phrase search
-  - search opens activeTab to image
+  - FAIL, search opens activeTab to image
   - page for snippet is sometimes incorrect; ensure this is aligned
   - fix score for failed exact match
   - highlight snippet in page image